justinschmitz97/WebToGPT/data/reactblog.md

 React Compiler can also be used to compile libraries.
 Because React Compiler needs to run on the original source code prior to any code transformations, it is not possible for an application’s build pipeline to compile the libraries they use.
 Hence, our recommendation is for library maintainers to independently compile and test their libraries with the compiler, and ship compiled code to npm.

-Because your code is pre\-compiled, users of your library will not need to have the compiler enabled in order to benefit from the automatic memoization applied to your library.
+Because your code is pre-compiled, users of your library will not need to have the compiler enabled in order to benefit from the automatic memoization applied to your library.
 If your library targets apps not yet on React 19, specify a minimum `target` and add `react-compiler-runtime` as a direct dependency.
 The runtime package will use the correct implementation of APIs depending on the application’s version, and polyfill the missing APIs if necessary.

 [You can find more docs on this here.](/learn/react-compiler#using-the-compiler-on-libraries)

 ## Opening up React Compiler Working Group to everyone

-We previously announced the invite\-only [React Compiler Working Group](https://github.com/reactwg/react-compiler) at React Conf to provide feedback, ask questions, and collaborate on the compiler’s experimental release.
+We previously announced the invite-only [React Compiler Working Group](https://github.com/reactwg/react-compiler) at React Conf to provide feedback, ask questions, and collaborate on the compiler’s experimental release.

 From today, together with the Beta release of React Compiler, we are opening up Working Group membership to everyone.
 The goal of the React Compiler Working Group is to prepare the ecosystem for a smooth, gradual adoption of React Compiler by existing applications and libraries.
 Please continue to file bug reports in the [React repo](https://github.com/facebook/react), but please leave feedback, ask questions, or share ideas in the [Working Group discussion forum](https://github.com/reactwg/react-compiler/discussions).